62d Pennsylvania Volunteers

 The Sixty-Second fought in over twenty battles, assaults, or sieges from the Siege of Yorktown that started on 5 April 1862 to the Siege of Petersburg, which ended for them on 3 July 1864.
 Major battles for them were Gaines Mill, Malvern Hill, Fredricksburg, Gettysburg, the Wilderness, Spottsylvania, and Cold Harbor.
 Other battles in which they were present but were held in reserve or saw limited action included the Siege of Yorktown, Hanover Courthouse, Second Bull Run, Antietam, Chancellorsville, and the Siege of Petersburg.
 For details, see Campaigns and Battles on a separate page.

 More than half of the volunteers of the Sixty-Second were killed, severely wounded, captured, or went missing in action.
 About a third of the volunteers died of disease.
+At the end of the fighting at Gettysburg, the command could only muster 90 men.
 For details, see Casualties and Disease on a separate page.

 After its last engagement on the Jerusalem Plank Road near Petersburg on 21 June 1864, the regiment was employed in picket and fatigue duty, until July 3, the date of the original companies term of service expiration.
 Not every soldier mustered out at this time.
 Many who had volunteered -- those who served as substitutes, or were drafted, and had not completed three years of service, or which to extend their service beyond three years remained in the army -- transferred to other Pennsylvania regiments in the Second Brigade.
 Companies L and M were transferred to the 91st Pennsylvania and would not be mustered out until August 15, 1864.
 Others served in the 155th and remained until their individual expiration date of service.
 The rest of the regiment, however, were ordered to the rear.
 The regiment headed to Pittsburgh and, arriving there on 13 July 1864, was mustered out.